 - Third offense — $4,300 to $16,000 per worker

-As a pre-emptive measure, the SHG Immigration Law attorneys are available to conduct a thorough review of your company’s I-9 compliance.
+As a pre-emptive measure, the attorneys of Solow, Hartnett and Galvan are available to conduct a thorough review of your company’s I-9 compliance.
 Reviewing the I-9 forms provides an employer the opportunity to train company representatives responsible for I-9 completion and tracking, help develop compliance procedures, and correct existing technical violations.